Tyler-Altgrave/Tyler-Altgrave.github.io/switchCFW/index.md

 ##  Installing NSP From USB Drive
 -   Create an NSP folder at a USB Drive
--   Downlaod NSP Files From NSW2U
+-   Download NSP Files From NSW2U
     -   Or Download XCI/NSZ and Convert Them With SAK
 -   Launch Goldleaf On The Switch
 -   Install NSP Games From The USB Drive to The SD Card